Avaya Holdings Corp. (AVYA): Investors are paying attention to this stock

 At the end of the latest market close, Avaya Holdings Corp.
-(AVYA) was valued at $1.59.
-In that particular session, Stock kicked-off at the price of $1.59 while reaching the peak value of $1.73 and lowest value recorded on the day was $1.55.
-The stock current value is $1.51.Recently in News on September 29, 2022, Avaya Named a ‘Leader’ in the 2022 Aragon Research Globe™ for Intelligent Video Conferencing – Enabling Future-Ready Unified Communications.
+(AVYA) was valued at $1.38.
+In that particular session, Stock kicked-off at the price of $1.47 while reaching the peak value of $1.53 and lowest value recorded on the day was $1.36.
+The stock current value is $1.25.Recently in News on September 29, 2022, Avaya Named a ‘Leader’ in the 2022 Aragon Research Globe™ for Intelligent Video Conferencing – Enabling Future-Ready Unified Communications.
 Avaya Driving Innovation in Traditional Video Meetings with True Workstream Collaboration, Enabling Teams to Achieve Seamless Coordination and Productivity.
 You can read further details here

 Avaya Holdings Corp. had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $21.6500 on 01/04/22, with the lowest value was $0.5962 for the same time period, recorded on 08/09/22.